John A. Arneaux: Acting career

 Arneaux started in vaudeville.
 His first appearance on a major stage was in 1876, when he played Tom Walcott, a Southern Planter, in John S. Ladue's "Under the Yoke, or Bond and Free" at the Third Avenue theatre in New York.
 He did not immediately pursue a career in acting, but worked for a time as a waiter and also as a barber.
 In 1883, he published a song, "Jumbo, the Elephant King!".
-In 1884, at the urge of a theatre manager, he took the role of Iago in Othello at the Brooklyn Athenaeum, for which he received strong praise.
+In 1884, at the urging of a theatre manager, he took the role of Iago in Othello at the Brooklyn Athenaeum, for which he received strong praise.
 This production was organized by Benjamin J. Ford, who had success at the New York City Lyric Theatre in 1878 as the lead of an all-black cast production of Richard III.
 Ford played the role of Othello, Alice Brooks played Desdemona, Marie Lavere as Emilia, B. C. Devreaux as Michael Cassio, and R. R. Cranvell as Brabantio.
 The group then formed what was perhaps the first Shakespearean troupe of black actors which became known as the Astor Place Tragedy company.
 The company was managed by Arneaux and presented plays throughout New York City; its most prominent stage was in November 1884 at the Academy of Music where it presented John Banim's Damon and Pythias, with Arneaux as Damon and Ford as Pythias.
 John Ladue, Henrietta Vinton Davis, and Belle Martin were also in the production.